dart-archive/www.dartlang.org/src/site/codelabs/ng2/1-skeleton.markdown

 </li>

 <li markdown="1">
-A dialog appears asking if you want to allow "Python.app" to accept incoming network connections.
+A dialog appears asking if you want to allow Python.app to accept incoming network connections.
 For this example, it doesn't matter, so you can select **Deny**.
 </li>